Co-Education = ?

 2. Hanafi Sunni

-Hanafi Sunni Well-Known Member
+Hanafi Sunni Veteran

 And then we have communities like Islamic centre of new York University having Jummah salah where women and men are sitting together right next to each other.